sannansarwer/js-phoneexpo/README.md

 ## Technologies

-HTML5 – Markup and structure.
+- HTML5 – Markup and structure.

-CSS3 & Bootstrap 5 – Styling and responsive design.
+- CSS3 & Bootstrap 5 – Styling and responsive design.

-JavaScript (ES6) – Dynamic content rendering and filtering.
+- JavaScript (ES6) – Dynamic content rendering and filtering.

-JSON – Product data storage and retrieval.
+- JSON – Product data storage and retrieval.

 ## phone-expo/
-│

 ├── index.html         # Main HTML file

 ├── css/

-│   └── style.css      # Custom CSS
+    └── style.css      # Custom CSS

 ├── js/

-│   └── script.js      # JavaScript for dynamic rendering and search
+    └── script.js      # JavaScript for dynamic rendering and search

 ├── data/

-│   └── products.json  # JSON data for phones
+    └── products.json  # JSON data for phones

 └── README.md          # Project documentation

 ## Usage

-Browse Products – Scroll through the product cards to see different phone models.
+* Browse Products – Scroll through the product cards to see different phone models.

-Search – Type in the search box to filter phones by brand or model.
+* Search – Type in the search box to filter phones by brand or model.

-Filter by Brand – Use the dropdown buttons to display phones of a specific brand.
+* Filter by Brand – Use the dropdown buttons to display phones of a specific brand.

 ## Contributing

 Contributions are welcome!
 You can improve this project by:

-Adding more brands and products to the JSON file.
+- Adding more brands and products to the JSON file.

-Enhancing UI/UX with additional Bootstrap components or animations.
+- Enhancing UI/UX with additional Bootstrap components or animations.

-Implementing advanced filtering or sorting features.
+- Implementing advanced filtering or sorting features.

-Steps to contribute:

-Fork the repository.

-Create a new branch (git checkout -b feature-name).

-Make your changes.

-Commit your changes (git commit -m "Add new feature").

-Push to the branch (git push origin feature-name).

-Create a pull request.

 ## License